ErickRodrCodes/itunes-search/docs/index.md

 ## Development and Building

+1. We have decided to move over `yarn` to use it as a package manager instead of `npm` given the benefits of maintaining efficiently dependencies.
-1. Ensure you have cloned this repo, and run `npm i` to install all the development dependencies to work with.
+2. Ensure you have cloned this repo, and run `yarn` to install all the development dependencies to work with.
-2. To develop, use the `./src` folder and add/modify files contained on it.
+3. To develop, use the `./src` folder and add/modify files contained on it.
-3. If needed to build for a fresh distribuiton, run `npm run build`
+4. If needed to build for a fresh distribuiton, run `yarn build`

 ## Explore additional methods to use this api